Abraham2580/alx-low_level_programming/README.md

-this is the readme file for my c programming that i am learning
+This is a readme file for my alx low level